Syngard/CTFs/34c3_CTF_Junior/rev/README.md

 ______________[[_____(*________) for ________ in _______________(____________________________(_________(__________,___________)),____________________________(_________(__________,___________))[::-1])][::-1]==[160,155,208,160,190,215,237,134,210,126,212,222,224,238,128,240,164,213,183,192,162,178,163,162] and 'mo4r' in ___________ and '34C3_' in ___________ and ___________.split('_')[3] == 'tzzzz']()
 ```

-So we are renaming some functions with non-readable names and then applying them to some values.
+Apparently, it is renaming some functions with non-readable names and then applying them to some values.
 Next, we have to rename everything so as to understand what is actually happening here.

 ```python
 #____=input; (4)